-This activity works best before starting the Vocabulary section.
+This activity works best before starting the Vocabulary section

 Write the title SCHOOL on the board, and underneath write the headings: types of schools, places in a school, people in a school, subjects, things used at school.
 All students come to the board (in groups of 3-5, depending on how much chalk or how many whiteboard pens you have got) and write 2 words each, each one in a different category.

 The whole section can be set as homework except Exercises 3 and 9.
 These can be done while checking those done at home.
-Exercises 2 and 10 are designed to help students find appropriate English words to describe their experiences within the Hungarian educational system.
-It is important to communicate to students that not all school concepts can easily be translated, as school reality differs from one country to the next.
+It is important to communicate to students that not all school concepts can easily be translated into your language, as school reality differs from one country to the next.